mattngaw/quartz/content/papers/chung2011.md

 - Columns of BRAM are replaced with CoRAMs and grouped into clusters.
 - Each cluster gets its own control unit.
-- A control unit is either an FSM implemented in logic or a multithreaded processor running CoRAM control code.
+- A control unit is either an FSM implemented in logic (via [[high-level synthesis]]) or a multithreaded processor running CoRAM control code.
 - CoRAM clusters share a single router.
 - Clusters are connected globally using a 2D mesh.